Under the GDPR (General Data Protection Regulation), a lawful basis must be documented when organisations process personal data.

 If they do withdraw their consent, you must erase their data “without undue delay” unless you can show a lawful reason to retain it.

 Many people – and organisations – focus on consent, but it’s arguably the weakest lawful basis for processing because it can be withdrawn at any time.

 It’s therefore always worth determining whether another lawful basis for processing can apply.

 For example, when you process staff data for payroll purposes, contractual obligations will apply, as staff will have signed a contract of employment.
-There is no need to find another lawful basis – including consent.

 - You don’t yet have a contract with someone, but they’ve asked you to do something as an initial step (for example, provide a quote) and you need to process their personal data to do so.